jpamata/jpamata.github.io/_posts/2016-8-20-On-Penetrating-Productivity-as-a-Frenzied-College-Kid.md

 ---
+title: "College: On Penetrating Productivity as a Frenzied College Kid"
 layout: post
-title:  "On Penetrating Productivity as a Frenzied College Kid"
-keywords: "college, productivity, programming, programmer, masturbation"
-description: "Just like every other ability, therein lies techniques to help you refine your prowess in this important skill .
-This post is about the four techniques that I use to amp myself from “slacker mode” to “warrior mode” in a few minutes."
-comments: true
-date:   2016-8-26 23:00:00 +1700
+date: 2016-08-26 22:00
+tag:
+- productivity
+- college
 category: blog
-tag:
--productivity
--college
+author: john
+description: Just like every other ability, therein lies techniques to help you refine your prowess in this important skill.
+This post is about the four techniques that I use to amp myself from “slacker mode” to “warrior mode” in a few minutes.
 ---

 # I believe that productivity is a skill.

 Just like every other ability, therein lies techniques to help you refine your prowess in this important skill .
 This post is about the four techniques that I use to amp myself from “slacker mode” to “warrior mode” in a few minutes.

-> \1.
-Sets and Reps
+> 1. Sets and Reps

 <p align="justify">One good piece of advice that I got from reading Arnold Schwarzenegger’s Total Recall was to implement the Sets & Reps method from bodybuilding to your daily life .</p>